 Apart from those who were directly affected by the disease, all of us were impacted in numerous ways: commerce shut down, stores ran out of supplies, travel was banned, schools went remote, jobs were lost, and office staff transitioned to work-from-home ("WFH").
 At Eagle, our shore-based staff in Stamford, Singapore, and Copenhagen shifted to WFH for the better part of 2020 and through the first half of this year.
 I have been very pleased with how my colleagues adjusted to the WFH structure, and with the benefit of modern technology, collaboration and execution remained at high levels throughout the period.

-Seafarers, who are very much on the front lines, were seve impacted as a result of COVID-related restrictions enacted crew disembarkation and international travel.
-These rest ions made effecting crew changes nearly impossible for of 2020 and, as a result, caused many seafarers to essent become stranded onboard vessels, working beyond t contracts.
+Seafarers, who are very much on the front lines, were severely impacted as a result of COVID-related restrictions enacted on crew disembarkation and international travel.
+These restrictions made effecting crew changes nearly impossible for part of 2020 and, as a result, caused many seafarers to essentially become stranded onboard vessels, working beyond their contracts.

-Working at sea is a demanding job and one that necessit being away from home and loved ones for long stretches time.
-The restrictions enacted in the midst of the pande exacerbated these challenges, causing a humanitarian c with almost 500 thousand seafarers being stuck on sl around the world.
-Given the magnitude of this issue, sig cant attention was garnered from global bodies, such as IMO and the international press, calling for seafarers to labelled "essential workers."
+Working at sea is a demanding job and one that necessitates being away from home and loved ones for long stretches at a time.
+The restrictions enacted in the midst of the pandemic exacerbated these challenges, causing a humanitarian crisis with almost 500 thousand seafarers being stuck on ships around the world.
+Given the magnitude of this issue, significant attention was garnered from global bodies, such as the IMO and the international press, calling for seafarers to be labelled "essential workers."